-Burton Tech monitors and regularly assess the progress of all ELs, including those who have exited the program and or reclassified, in both English language proficiency and content knowledge throughout the school year by closely tracking student progress report grades and Lexile growth.
-Students that are not meeting grade-level expectations will be provided with additional supports including but not limited to after-school tutoring, additional accommodations in content courses, additional support classes such as math and ELA support, review of ELD course placement, parent meetings, etc.
+MIT monitors and regularly assess the progress of all ELs, including those who have exited the program and or reclassified, in both English language proficiency and content knowledge throughout the school year by closely tracking student progress report grades and Lexile growth.
+Students that are not meeting grade-level expectations will be provided with additional supports including but not limited to after-school tutoring, additional accommodations in content courses, additional support classes such as math and ELA support, review of ELD course placement, and parent meetings.